WebAssembly/spec/document/text/conventions.rst

 Auxiliary Notation
 ~~~~~~~~~~~~~~~~~~

-When dealing with binary encodings the following notation is also used:
+When dealing with source text the following notation is also used:

 * :math:`\epsilon` denotes the empty byte sequence.

+.. todo:: Explain abbreviations

 .. _text-context: